-In tape MSP processing, a character string that the MSP returns to the daemon to indicate how a file is to be retrieved.
+In MSP and VG processing, a character string that the MSP or VG returns to the daemon to indicate how a file is to be retrieved.
 For the tape MSP, the offline pointer is the character key into the MSP catalog (CAT) records of the database.
+For the tape VG, the offline pointer is the character key into the LS catalog (CAT) records of the database.